 Stone Point Landing

 SURGERY CENTER & BUTLER VEIN CLINIC

 Butler, PA 16001

-FREE visual Vein Screenings are available at ALL 5 other Varicose and Spider Vein Center locations to serve you.
+FREE visual Vein Screenings are available at ALL 4 other satellite locations to serve you.

 Non-Invasive and Minimally Invasive Treatments

 If lifestyle changes and compression garments aren’t enough to eliminate the symptoms of your varicose veins, there are currently a number of medical procedures that can help.

 - Sclerotherapy is a common non-surgical procedure that removes smaller varicose veins and spider veins in the lower extremities.
 Your doctor will inject a small amount of liquid into your varicose vein.
 The chemical will shrink the painful and unsightly veins.
 To find out if you are a good candidate for sclerotherapy, schedule an appointment with your healthcare provider to discuss the procedure.

 - Endovenous thermal ablation or EVTA utilizes a wire-thin catheter that delivers radiofrequency or laser energy to the varicose veins.
 The heat produced, causes the veins to close themselves off from the inside.
 The EVTA technique is minimally invasive and considered to be most effective on medium to small sized veins.
 The veins that have collapsed are subsequently reabsorbed via the body’s natural metabolic process.
 This procedure requires very little down-time and can be performed in the office.